FINAM -- Introduction

 1b: outputs forwards notification

-1c: adapter forwards notification (w/o effect)
+1c: adapter forwards notification (w/o effect)- Model B updates

 2a: component pulls data from input